laingdk/Moon/_posts/2017-08-07-conditional-independence.md

 When the value of one variable can help you guess the value of another variable, the two variables are said to be *dependent.* So, in the absence of any other information, height and vocabulary size are in fact dependent on each other.
 For better or for worse, the two variables are married.

 Now, if I tell you that I know two people who are 4 and 26 years old, you will be just as good at guessing their relative heights regardless of whether I tell you their vocabulary sizes.
-Given that you already know a person's age, you shouldn't pay a dime to learn their height if you're just trying to guess their vocabulary size, or vice versa. *Conditional on your knowledge of one variable, two other variables are independent of each other.* When you learn the value of that third variable, the lawyer steps in and the other two variables are officially divorced.
+Given that you already know a person's age, their height doesn't tell you about their vocabulary size, nor does their vocabulary size tell you about their height. *Conditional on your knowledge of one variable, two other variables are independent of each other.* When you learn the value of that third variable, the lawyer steps in and the other two variables are officially divorced.

 Let's get a bit more formal.
 When we talk about probability, we usually denote the probability of an event *A* as *Pr(A)*.
 Let's say the following: